Altaflux/agent-mimir/README.md

 ### Code Interpreter Plugin:
 The Code Interpreter plugin allows the agent to run Python 3 scripts directly in your machine.
 The interpreter can access resources inside your computer.
 The interpreter will automatically install any dependencies the script requires to run.

-You can optionally configure an input and output directory that the agent can use to receive files that need processing as well as output files back to the user.

 `package.json`
 ```json
 {